47degrees/arrow-slides/src/main/arrow-meta.md

 ---

-Arrow is the functional companion to Kotlin's std lib and follows the same principle.
+**Arrow** is the functional companion to **Kotlin standard library** and follows the same principle

-Meta is the functional companion to Kotlin's compiler and also follows the same principle.
+**Arrow Meta** is the functional companion to **Kotlin compiler** and also follows the same principle

 Note:

 [Raquel]

-Any feature from Arrow Meta, Arrow or the plugins which is adopted by the language will be removed from Meta including Meta itself.
+Any feature from Arrow, Arrow Meta or the plugins which is adopted by the language will be removed, including Meta itself.

 ---

 <!-- .slide: data-background="css/images/background-dark.svg" -->
 <!-- .slide: class="background-dark" -->

-# And ...
+# And finally ...

 Note:

-[Amanda] And ...
+[Amanda] And finally ...

 ---